"Laba, you're almost forty, but not only are you kicking my ass on this hike, you're also smoking," I exasperate.

 "Yes, it is written everywhere, like ceilings, stone utensils, mountains and doors.
 It's like 'Ahmitofo' in Chinese Buddhism - to say it will bring it will comfort you and others, to repeat it will bring fortune and good luck."

-The monastery across the guesthouse runs this business, using the income to pay for more butter to worship Buddha and more food for new guests.
 The only locals that visit the girls are young teenage soldiers stationed at small checkpoints along the road to Everest.
 The soldiers gather around the windows that let in sunlight, slapping playing cards onto the table, yelling "Wo Cao (Fuck)" or "Chi ba (Eat some)" every now and then.
 The guesthouse that is maintained by two teenage girls, who prepare our meals and keep the bedrooms tidy.
 The girls are by the other window that lets in sunlight, knotting each others' hair into tidy braids.
 They have worked here for about three years, taking care of travelers that come and go.
 Their lives remind me of my experiences as a waiter in San Francisco - they cannot travel, but the world comes to their doorsteps seeking food and shelter while it takes in the local scenery.

 share on: facebook